Salute the Badge: CSI Texarkana Texas PD

 “We’ve learned how to exhume bodies from clandestine graves,” said Price.
 “And we’ve had a couple of cases where we’ve actually had to do that.”

-Their years of experience as CSI analysts is uncommon.
+Their years of experience as CSI analysts are uncommon.
 The average job tenure of a CSI investigator is just six years due in large part to the gruesome nature of the job.

 “The things we see daily are things that normal humans should not be seeing,” said Price.